m4ph3w/fluid-cfd-2025-cw/README.md

 rest the same then initialize and run

-see discord video tutorials same dated, and icloud pics same time zone!
+note to myself: see discord video tutorials same dated, and icloud pics same msg time as discord